Limeous/rsschool-cv/CV.md

 ***

 ## About me:
-I'm a begginer fronted developer with pasion for learning new stuff.
+I'm a beginner fronted developer with pasion for learning new stuff.
 For sure what got me into this is my good english language knowlage and real interst in finding myself in this industry.

 ***